swup/scroll-plugin/readme.md

 npm install @swup/scroll-plugin
 ```

-and included with and import:
+and included with an import:

 ```shell
 import SwupScrollPlugin from '@swup/scroll-plugin';